benjamin-ackerman/R_products_tutorial/README.md

 #### 4. Add the necessary R function to the package
 Our "halloween" R package will contain one function: `plot_candy`.
 This will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.

-The script containing the `plot_candy` function is *already written* and can be found in the `R_package` directory of this repo.
+The script containing the `plot_candy` function is *already written* and can be found [here](https://github.com/benjamin-ackerman/R_products_tutorial/blob/master/1_R_package/plot_candy.R).
 Again, you can either copy and paste the code from GitHub into a new R script in the "R" folder called "plot_candy.R", or you can run the following code in the terminal to automatically download the code:

 ```
 curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/master/1_R_package/plot_candy.R > R/plot_candy.R